 The annual fee for credit cards does not count toward your purchases in the first 3 months for account opening.
 You will not earn your sign up bonuses if you stop your other purchases right when the statement total reaches the early spending threshold.

 Chase and Southwest allow you to earn a bonus on their cards every 24 months.
-If you last earned a bonus at the beginning of 2022, you’re eligible again!
+If you last earned a bonus at the end of 2022, you’re almost eligible again!
 Just close your card, wait a few weeks and apply again.

 You can use your Companion Pass for international flights in the same way as domestic flights.
 However, taxes can be up to $150 round trip depending on the destination.
 It’s still a great deal, and Southwest has flights to many fantastic destinations in Central America and the Caribbean.